 Students are provided with an opportunity to develop professional skills in a variety of community settings through field placement.
 This hands-on experience integrates practical experience with class- room knowledge.
-3 SH requires a
+3 SH requires a minimum of 100 hours of field work for the semester and 6SH requires a minimum of 200 hours of field work for the semester.
+A weekly seminar with a faculty member provides guidance and evaluation of the learning experience.

-Prerequisite: Junior Status, SJUS 202 and Instructor Permission (cross-listed with SOCY 499/CHSV 401/PSYC 427 Internship)
+Prerequisite: Junior Status, SJUS 202 and Instructor Permission.
+Cross-listed with SOCY 499/CHSV 401/PSYC 427 Internship